 In other words, the men who trained using sets lasting less than 20 seconds were the ones that put on the most muscle.

-The idea that you need to make a set last for a fixed amount of time has also given some people the idea that slower lifting speeds work better for muscle growth — a theory that’s been debunked in a number of studies [3, 4].
+However, the idea that you need to make a set last for a fixed amount of time has given some people the idea that slower lifting speeds work better for muscle growth — which they don’t.

-Trying to make your sets last longer is also going to limit the weight you can handle in each exercise .
+For one, trying to make a set last longer is going to limit the amount of weight you can lift .

 If we assume it takes you a couple of seconds to lower the bar, and another second to lift it again, each rep will last a total of three seconds.
 Your set of 10 reps lasts roughly 30 seconds.

 But at 30 seconds, your set is outside the 40-60 second range which is supposedly “optimal” for muscle growth.

 The obvious solution is to do each rep more slowly.
 Doubling the length of each rep so that it takes six seconds — three seconds on the way down and three seconds on the way up — should do the trick.